 |C2||7 points||C2||7 points|

 This grading scale is only valid for the main applicant.
 The spouse of the main applicant can only receive points for proficiency in oral comprehension and expression (maximum of 14 points).

 A candidate who has obtained B1 in listening, B2 in speaking, B2 in reading and C1 in writing, will achieve: 0 + 5 + 1 + 1 = 7 points

-A candidate who has achieved C2 in reading, C1 in speaking but who has not passed the written examinations will achieve: 7 + 6 = 13 points.
+A candidate who has achieved C2 in listening, C1 in speaking but who has not passed the written examinations will achieve: 7 + 6 = 13 points.

 You can prepare and familiarise yourself with the test format by using the tools listed on this page.

 If your qualification is dated less than two years from the date of immigration application submission, you can attach your certificate as proof of your language level.
 Points will be assigned according to the grading scale set out by the Quebecoise Ministry for Immigration, Diversity and Inclusion: